 Any Club can register for participation in the Scheme by application to the SPCL Secretary.
-However given the practical constraints on resources available to run the Scheme, participation is effectively restricted to Hampshire Cricket League Clubs and Clubs from other Leagues which have ambitions of entry to SPCL.
+However given the practical constraints on resources available to run the Scheme, participation is effectively restricted to Hampshire Cricket League Clubs which have ambitions of entry to SPCL.
 Such Clubs are advised normally to allow themselves two seasons following registration prior to possible entry so that any necessary improvements, identified during assessment, may be implemented.

 6.3 Youth Development

 Gradings are checked against Appendix ‘A’ by the HCB Cricket Development Manager, using Club Mark Evidence Files and District records independently of the League Management Committee, (see 7.
 3).

 Grading of grounds is determined by the following:

 In particular, three questions are addressed within each tier of Accreditation (i.e. Gold; Silver & Bronze): Note – Clubs may be given interim Grading levels namely, Silver with Gold potential or Bronze with Silver potential for Grounds & Facility grading only

 Accreditation is only given when consistency has been demonstrated.
 Once given, grading is not normally lowered or withdrawn on the basis of a single season of lesser standard.
 It follows that grading is not normally improved or restored until consistency is proved over two or more seasons.
 However, exceptions may occur based on better or worse performances as may arise.